SAFE-Stack/docs/docs/template-appservice.md

 The Azure variant of the SAFE template adds the following extra build stages:

 1. **Bundle** - Runs after the standard Build step.
 It combines the outputs of the Client and Server application into a single folder.
-1. **ArmTemplate** - Deploys an Azure Resource Manager template containing an entire environment as required by the SAFE application.
+1. **ArmTemplate** - Deploys an Azure Resource Manager (ARM) template containing an entire environment as required by the SAFE application.
 1. **AppService** - Zips up the bundled folder and deploys it into the created environment.

 > There is a known issue that currently the FAKE script may sometimes fail the first time you run it with [this error](https://github.com/SAFE-Stack/SAFE-template/pull/65#issuecomment-385619990).
 If this occurs, simply open the FAKE script in your favourite editor, add a new line anywhere in the script, save and re-run.
 We're looking to fix this as soon as possible!

+### What is an ARM template?

+An ARM template is a declarative JSON file which contains the details of the Azure resources you require in your environment.
+This might include a web application, database, VM and messaging service - essentially any service supported by Azure.
+ARM templates are smart, in that you can repeatedly deploy them over an existing environment and only the newly added elements in the template will be applied onto the environment - perfect for a CI / CD approach.
+This also allows you to create entire dev / test environments from scratch within just a few minutes.
+The ARM template that comes with the SAFE template includes everything you need for a complete deployment to Azure from a clean state.

 ### Build arguments